zikula/core/INSTALL-1.4.0.md

 ###Command Line Installer

+*Note 1:* One common issue when installing is that the app/cache and app/logs directories must be writable both by the web server and the command line user.
+See Symfony's [Setting up Permissions](http://symfony.com/doc/current/book/installation.html#book-installation-permissions) to see potential solutions to this problem when installing from the CLI.

+*Note 2:* If you have `mod_suexec` installed for Apache the CLI will run into permission problems.
+(If you are not sure check your phpinfo.) `mod_suexec` often is used in shared hosting environments.
+In this case, the CLI installer is not recommended, please use the Web Installer.

 Via CLI, access your main zikula directory (`/src` if a Github clone) and run this command:
 ```Shell
 $ php app/console zikula:install:start